YanKlInnomme/FoundryVTT-k4lt-en/README.md

 ## Version 1.0.0
  * Creation of the module based on the 'k4lt-en' module (https://github.com/YanKlInnomme/FoundryVTT-k4lt-fr)
- * Kult Tarot and 'Oakwood Heights' ready-to-play scenario added.
+ * Added Kult Tarot and 'Oakwood Heights' ready-to-play scenario